steadybit/definitions/kubernetes/deployments/experiments/recovery-of-single-host/README.md

 # recovery-of-single-host

-Kubernetes deployment recovers when a host is shut down.
+Verify that your deployment recovers when a host is shut down.
-Use this to verify that deployments are host independent.
+You can also verify that your deployments are host independent.
 The affected deployments' pods should be replaced within ten minutes – ending with the Kubernetes deployment back in the ready state.

 ## Example Service Definition